NethermindEth/Forta-Agents/Curve-finance-suite/Registry-Add-Pool/README.md

 ## Alerts

-- CURVE-13
+- curve-13
-  - Fired when `AddedPool` event is emitted by the Curve Registry contract
+  - Fired when `PoolAdded` event is emitted by the Curve Registry contract
   - Severity is always set to "info"
   - Type is always set to "info"
   - Metadata contains: